- 8 ounces uncooked fettuccine

 - 1/2 cup grated Parmesan cheese, divided

 - 3/4 pound peeled and deveined cooked medium shrimp

 - Cook fettuccine according to package directions.
 Meanwhile, in a large skillet, cook bacon over medium heat until crisp.
 Remove to paper towels with a slotted spoon; drain, reserving 2 teaspoons drippings.

-- In the same skillet, saute chicken in reserved drippings until chicken juices run clear.
+- In the same skillet, saute chicken in reserved drippings until no longer pink.
 Remove and keep warm.